cenk1cenk2/docker-softether-vpnsrv/README.md

 #### Logs

 The log files can be found on `/etc/softether/server_log`, `/etc/softether/security_log`, `/etc/softether/packet_log` inside the container.
-So you can mount a folder there to obtain the logs from SoftEtherVPN server.
+So you can mount a folder there to obtain the logs from the SoftEtherVPN server.

 **The auto-generated configuration file will SoftEtherVPN server will have the logging disabled by default.** You can re-enable it through the options of the server.